 Jenny Elfving is an actor, improviser and a high school drama teacher with a passion for gender equality.
 In addition to teaching drama and improv to teens she has taught numerous improv classes at Stockholms Improvisationsteater and Improvisation & Co.
 As a member of the independent improv group Dramatiska she has co-produced and performed in Improvised Tennessee Williams, Improvised Bergman, Improvised Woody Allen and Improvised Hitchcock.
 In March 2013 she performed with Dramatiska at the New York City Improv Festival.
 She is also the founder and producer of the Improv group Hybris, and plays for the 7th season in the improvised children’s show Sagogrottan.
 She can be seen in different commercials and as a crying woman in Roy Andersson’s film “A pigeon Sat on a Branch Reflecting on Existence,” which was awarded the Gold Lion award at the Venice film festival 2014.

 Tamara Maasdam is born and raised in the Netherlands.
 She was hooked on improv from the very first show she saw back in 2007.
 Since then she has been an active member within the improv communities in the Netherlands and Sweden.
-In 2014 she moved to Stockholm and joined IT’S. In addition to teaching improv, Tamara is an intern and a member of IT’S House Team the Pheasant Pluckers that performs regularly in Stockholm.
-As an intern she works on marketing and organizing events.
+In 2014 she moved to Stockholm and joined IT’S. In addition to teaching improv, Tamara is also an intern at IT’S. As an intern she works on marketing and organizing events.
 “Improv changed my life and I couldn’t imagine living without it.
 The thing I like the most about improv is that it’s a team effort.
 We have to take good care of each other to create magic.
 It’s exciting not to know what will happen and the moments I enjoy the most are the ones where we surprise ourselves as a group.”

 Eva Sunmo started improvising in Oslo 2005 and has been in numerous improv shows and projects since then.
 She has worked in Gothenburg at Gbgimpro and Improverket, and in Stockholm at Improvisation & Co where she still performs and teaches classes.
 Eva loves musical improv and character work.
 She runs her own independent improv group called Knallpulvergatan, an improv “lab” where group members try out whatever obscure ideas they have.
 Eva is also a drama teacher, director and playwright and has written and performed in plays in Gothenburg and Stockholm.
 At the moment she is studying script writing at Biskops Arnö.